murf-555/pdsnd_github/README.md

 I could not figure out how to filter out washington from the user data set.
 I discovered the answer here https://knowledge.udacity.com/questions/181095

+I could not do this without the help of my rescue dog Chispa, who remains a constant inspiration.